 You also need to prepare in advance for the incubation stage.
 If you’re gonna incubate the eggs yourself you’ll need an incubator like these.
 If on the other hand you want to let the hen sit on the eggs you might need an area for her where she won’t be disturbed by other chickens.

-The mating dance
+The chicken mating dance

 Now that you have everything you need the mating can start.
 Once introduced to the flock, a cock can mate with his hens several times a day.
 This may be tiresome for your hens so you may want to keep an eye on them.
-You’ll see that, specially during the spring, the rooster will become more attentive to his hens and you’ll see more of his courtship behavior.
+You’ll see that, specially during the spring, the rooster will become more attentive to his hens and you’ll see more of his courtship and mating behavior.

 When most roosters want to mate, they’ll start a mating dance around the hen.
 The cock may circle around the hen he intends to fertilize, dragging his wings on the floor to mark his territory.
 He may also scratch the ground and throw some small things to the hen to catch her attention.
 Once the hen notices him she’ll squat to allow the rooster to mount her.